Preparing Ubuntu for Neutron

 Run the following command to install the Router Advertisement Daemon.

-bash apt-get -y install radvd
+apt-get -y install radvd

 Step 8: Configure physical interfaces